Roll up your sleeve and get a flu shot!

 - The most common question we are asked is what the difference is between the regular flu shot and high dose: The standard-dose vaccine protects against four strains of flu virus.
 The high-dose vaccine, (also called “Fluzone® HighDose”) protects against three strains of flu virus, but in higher doses.
 Both are effective and safe.
 To learn more about flu vaccination please see the following resources:

-NFHT FLU SHOT APPOINTMENTS ARE AVAILABLE TO THE PUBLIC IN THE LOWER LEVEL OF THE NORTHUMBERLAND MALL, 1111 Elgin St. W. on the dates listed below – call 289-252-2139 to book an appointment.
+NFHT FLU SHOT APPOINTMENTS ARE AVAILABLE TO THE PUBLIC IN 2021 IN THE LOWER LEVEL OF THE NORTHUMBERLAND MALL, 1111 Elgin St. W. – please call 289-252-2139 for available times.

 Please note that for the purposes of COVID-19 contact tracing, anyone that comes with the person receiving the flu shot as a support person, or spouse for example, will also have to provide their name and telephone number.